Localization of certain odd-dimensional manifolds with torus actions: Introduction

-The Chang-Skjelbred isomorphism enables one to describe the equivariant cohomology $H^*_T(M)$ as a sub-ring of $H^*_T(M^T)$, subject to certain algebraic relations determined by the $1$-skeleton $M_1$.
-For example, Goresky, Kottwitz and MacPherson \cite{GKM98} considered torus actions on algebraic varieties when the fixed-point set $M^T$ is finite and the $1$-skeleton $M_1$ is a union of spheres $S^2$.
+If $H^*_T (M)$ is a free $H^*_T (pt)$-module, Chang and Skjelbred \cite{CS74} proved that the equivariant cohomology $H^*_T(M)$ can be described as a sub-ring of $H^*_T(M^T)$, subject to certain relations determined by the $1$-skeleton $M_1$.
+Goresky, Kottwitz and MacPherson \cite{GKM98} considered certain torus actions on complex projective manifolds such that the fixed-point set $M^T$ is finite and the $1$-skeleton $M_1$ is a finite union of $S^2$'s.
 They proved that the cohomology $H^*_T(M)$ can be described in terms of congruence relations on a graph determined by the $1$-skeleton $M_1$.
-Since then, various GKM-type theorems were proved, for instance, by Brion \cite{Br97} on equivariant Chow groups, by Knutson\&Rosu \cite{KR03}, Vezzosi\&Vistoli \cite{VV03} on equivariant K-theory, and by Guillemin\&Holm \cite{GH04} on Hamiltonian symplectic manifold with non-isolated fixed points.
-Recent generalizations of GKM-type theorem are given by Goertsches,Nozawa\&T\"{o}ben \cite{GNT12} on Cohen-Macaulay actions on K-contact manifolds, and Goertsches\&Mare \cite{GM14a} on non-abelian actions.
+Since then, various GKM-type theorems were proved, for instance, by Brion \cite{Br97} on equivariant Chow groups, by Guillemin\&Zara \cite{GZ01} on abstract GKM graph theory, by Knutson\&Rosu \cite{KR03}, Vezzosi\&Vistoli \cite{VV03} on equivariant K-theory, and by Guillemin\&Holm \cite{GH04} on certain Hamiltonian torus actions on symplectic manifolds with non-isolated fixed points.
+Recent generalizations of GKM-type theorem were given by Goertsches, Nozawa\&T\"{o}ben \cite{GNT12} on certain Cohen-Macaulay actions on K-contact manifolds, and by Goertsches\&Mare \cite{GM14a} on actions of non-abelian groups.

-In this paper, we will try to develop a graphic description of equivariant cohomology for odd-dimensional (possibly non-orientable) manifolds.
+In this paper, first we revisit the even-dimensional GKM theory and introduce a notion of GKM covering, then we consider the case when $M$ is an odd-dimensional, possibly non-orientable manifold with $3$-dimensional $1$-skeleton, and give a graphic description of its equivariant cohomology.

-\textbf{Acknowledgement} The early draft of this paper was part of the author's PhD thesis at Northeastern University.
-The author thanks Shlomo Sternberg for teaching the author symplectic geometry.
+\textbf{Acknowledgement} An early draft of this paper was part of the author's PhD thesis at Northeastern University, Boston.
+The author thanks Shlomo Sternberg for teaching him symplectic geometry.
 The author thanks Victor Guillemin and Jonathan Weitsman for guidance.
 The author thanks Catalin Zara for many useful discussions and carefully reading the manuscript, and thanks Volker Puppe, Oliver Goertsches and Liviu Mare for helpful suggestions.
-The author thanks the Ling-Ma graduate research fund at Northeastern University for the generous support.
+The author also thanks the anonymous referees for their excellent comments.
+The author thanks the Ling-Ma graduate research fund at Northeastern University and the China Postdoctoral Science Foundation (Grant No.\,2018T110083) for the generous support.

 20pt